MAPF-Competition/web_resource/updates.md

-## 🔥 Announcement: League of Robot Runners - Main Round is Here! 🔥
+## 🔥 Announcement: League of Robot Runners - Main Round is Here! 🔥 - 28 Aug 2023
-Dear Participants and Enthusiasts,

 We're thrilled to announce that the main round of the League of Robot Runners competition is just around the corner, and we're bringing you exciting updates and challenges that will put your algorithmic skills and inovations to the ultimate test!